GrahamDeprecated/CMS-Core/README.md

 Please submit pull requests against the develop branch.

-* Any pull requests made against the master branch will be closed immediately.
-* If you plan to fix a bug, please create a branch called `fix-`, followed by an appropriate name.
-* If you plan to add a feature, please create a branch called `feature-`, followed by an appropriate name.
+* Bug fixes shouldn't be sent to the master branch unless they fix features that exist only in the upcoming release.
+* Before sending a pull request for a new feature, you should first create an issue with [Proposal] in the title.
 * Please follow the [PSR-2 Coding Style](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-2-coding-style-guide.md) and [PHP-FIG Naming Conventions](https://github.com/php-fig/fig-standards/blob/master/bylaws/002-psr-naming-conventions.md).